lgreenlaw2022/web-application/README.md

 6. **UserList**: This model maps the relationship between a user and a list, indicating that the list belongs to the user.
 It has fields for id, user_id, and list_id.

+## AI Tools
+AI tools were used for every part of this assignment (flask, react, readme, comments, etc).
+I used it almost like a pair programmer.
+I used a combination of Github Copilot, Chat GPT and CodeGeeX.